AlwaysEconomist/E-Commerce-Analysis-in-MySQL-and-Excel/README.md

-# E-commerce Analysis Using MySQL and EXCEL
+# E-commerce Analysis Using MySQL and Excel

 ## Table of Contents
  - [Project Overview](#project-overview)